MLA Style Annotated Bibliography | Format & Examples

 MLA states that annotations can describe or evaluate sources, or do both.
 They shouldn’t go into too much depth quoting or discussing minor details from the source, but aim to write about it in broad terms.

-Read more about the differences between descriptive, evaluative, and reflective annotations here.
+You’ll usually write either descriptive, evaluative, or reflective annotations.
 If you’re not sure what kind of annotations you need, consult your assignment guidelines or ask your instructor.

 Frequently asked questions about annotated bibliographies